 Twister - Top Action Rotary Trumpet

-The Twister trumpet is a very versatile instrument that is built completely to your preferences, just like all the other instrument models I offer.
+The Twister trumpet is a very versatile instrument that was built completely to your preferences, just like all the other instrument models we offer.
 It was designed to combine the characteristics of rotary valves with the feel of a perinet style trumpet.

 The bell has multiple curves, based on a (1998) design from the French Horn builder Robert Engel.
-He modified a Cornet from the “Kessels Instrumentenfabriek” here in the Netherlands to have the typical double bend.
+He modified a Cornet from the “Kessels Instrumentenfabriek” here in the Netherlands to have the typical double bend exposing the rotary valves for maintanance.

-I am not the only instrument builder inspired by this, but I am (for as far as I am aware) the only builder that combines three curves in one bell.
-This creates the outward “twist” in the bell.
-I can achieve this by using a “in house” developped, tox free bending technique.
-This twisted shape facilitates a very nice setup for the valve block and a comfortable holding balance.
+We re not the only instrument builders inspired by this, but we are (for as far as I am aware) the only builder that combined three curves in one bell.
+This created the outward “twist” in the bell.
+We can achieve bends like this this by using a “in house” developped, tox-free bending technique.
+This twisted shape facilitated a very nice setup for the valve block and a comfortable holding balance.

 Twugelhorn - Top Action Rotary Flugelhorn

-The Twugelhorn is a result of the wish to create a flugelhorn in the style of the Twister trumpet.
+The Twugelhorn was a result of the wish to create a flugelhorn in the style of the Twister trumpet.
 A nice compact wrap with wide bows and a pleasant holding balance.
-Producing all the pretty curves and angles is not easy but it is something I really enjoy doing.
+Producing all the pretty curves and angles is not easy but it is something we really enjoy doing.

-Everything is done by hand and therefore it is possible to fully alter the character of “the beast” to your preferences.
+Everything on our rotary trumpets is done by hand and therefore it is possible to fully alter the character of “the beast” to your preferences.
 The instrument below for example has no water keys because the client preferred to first try it without.
 The chosen materials, finger hook style, brace style, lead pipe shape, response, engravings, etc. are all discussed before and sometimes even during the build.